 Override the default container registryedit

-When creating Elasticsearch, Kibana, or APM Server resources, the operator defaults to using container images pulled from the
+When creating custom resources (Elasticsearch, Kibana, APM Server, Enterprise Search, and Beats), the operator defaults to using container images pulled from the

 docker.elastic.co registry.
 If you are in an environment where external network access is restricted, you could configure the operator to use a different default container registry by starting the operator with the

 --container-registry command-line flag.
-(See Configure ECK for more information about how to configure the operator using command-line flags and environment variables).
+See Configure ECK for more information on how to configure the operator using command-line flags and environment variables.

 The operator expects container images to be located at specific paths in the default container registry.
 Make sure that your container images are stored at the right path and are tagged correctly with the stack version number.
 For example, if your private registry is